+[Updated 2018.]
 The issue of retired numbers is a tricky one.
 Every team has their own criteria for what qualifies a player to have his number retired.
-The Yankees have retired 18 numbers, with more on the way soon.
-The Seattle Mariners have never retired a single number, unless you count number 42, which was retired league-wide in honor of Jackie Robinson.
-(For the record, the New York Yankees’ 18 includes Robinson’s 42, but they also retired 42 for Mariano Rivera, so the number stands.)
+The Yankees have retired 21 numbers, including two twice.
+The Seattle Mariners just recently retired their first two numbers, unless you count number 42, which was retired league-wide in honor of Jackie Robinson.
+(For the record, the New York Yankees’ 21 includes Robinson’s 42, but they also retired 42 for Mariano Rivera, so the number stands.)

 I believe the time has come to stop retiring numbers and start honoring players in a different way.
 But before we get to my idea, let’s talk a little bit about retired numbers.